 What is a cash advance?

 A cash advance is a type of short-term loan.
-It’s quite a fast way to get access to money, but can also be an expensive loan to take out, which means it’s important to understand exactly what you’re signing up for.
+It’s quite a fast way to get access to a small amount of money, but can also be an expensive loan to take out, which means it’s important to understand exactly what you’re signing up for.
 Traditionally, mini credit cash advance loans are given by most credit and charge card providers.
 Taking an advance on a payment card, for example, would be like normally withdrawing money from an ATM, apart from the money doesn’t come from your bank balance, but from a credit limit instead.

 A person who has received a cash advance loan is able to withdraw their cash in three ways: